pioneervirt/pioneervirt.github.io/README.md

 # About the Pioneer Florida Museum and Village Register

 [This repository](https://github.com/pioneervirt/pioneervirt.github.io "GitHub Repository") is a build of the MIT licensed Jekyll Now theme for Jekyll.
 The content of this website is licensed under the terms of the Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND) license.
+[Read more about licenses](https://pioneervirt.github.io/licenses/ "Licenses").

 ## What is it?